parmance/hcc/README.md

-# phsa-hcc
+# hcc-phsa

 This is a fork of HCC that works on top of the HSA standard.
-The goal of the phsa-hcc fork is to make it a robust compiler that provides the various higher-level heterogeneous programming model options provided by HCC for HSA-supported devices.
+The goal of the hcc-phsa fork is to make it a robust compiler that provides the various higher-level heterogeneous programming model options provided by HCC for HSA-supported devices.
 It is tested against the Portable HSA (phsa) stack which is an open source implementation of HSA utilizing the gcc's BRIG frontend for HSAIL finalization.

-phsa-hcc was forked from the hcc at a point of development before upstream HCC removed the HSAIL backend support.
+hcc-phsa was forked from the hcc at a point of development before upstream HCC removed the HSAIL backend support.

 The primary programming model of interest is C++17 Parallel STL which